-This course is designed for science majors.
-Throughout the semester we will be building upon the material previously presented, so it is essential that you not fall behind or it will be extremely difficult for you to catch up.
-I recommend that you see me or seek assistance from Learning Support Services.
+I recommend that you see me or seek assistance from Learning Support Services as questions arise.
 Learning Support Services provides students with academic support through distance tutoring, face to face tutoring at the campuses, writing consultations, library services, and resources.
 Tutoring is offered in most academic disciplines including math, science, foreign languages, English for academic purposes (EAP), computer programming and writing assistance for any course.
 Assistance with library research can be accessed online through Atlas or the tutoring LibGuide.
 For more information on how to access tutoring and library research assistance, please visit the college-wide Learning Support Services LibGuide at: www.valenciacollege.edu/tutoring